nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <br/>

-Here are some common genres that you can try:
+Here are some of the popular genres that you can try:
 *   Action
+*   Adventure
 *   Music
 *   Mecha
 *   Sci-Fi